oceannw/OCWebAction/OCWebAction/OCWebAction/README.md

     }
 }
 ```
+#Usage

-3. When finish above configure , you can use it easy.
+When finish above configure , you can use it easy.
 ```swift
         let configure = YourConfigureClass()
         configure.url = Target URL